Accio/MCBDD/index.md

 1. Introduction to mathematical and computational biology in drug discovery (05.03.2021)
-    * [Slides of lecture #1](assets/2021/01/MCBDD-2021-01-Intro.pdf): we covered all slides up to slide #19; the reproducible research part will be covered in lecture #2;
+    * [Slides of lecture #1](assets/2021/01/MCBDD-2021-01-Intro.pdf): we covered all slides up to slide #19.
+The reproducible research part will be covered later.
     * [Recording](https://unibas.zoom.us/rec/share/CPcuBzEF3wOQCYTNUWvY77jbmLhzMmaKDN8SWZjFFixad-zzcJm-st9vLPcy4kC1.QfrraqDLZhCznlAQ):
     passcode is shared by email.
     * Offline activities (see slide page 26)